siyuncao/diffusion-flow/plan.md

 **Verification gate:**
 - 100% of generated samples are valid compositions (non-negative, sum to 1)
 - element-frequency histogram of generated ≈ training distribution
+- std of generated ≈ std of training.

 ---